o-ran-sc/smo-teiv/pgsql-schema-generator/README.md

 ## Local Use

-Copy YANG models into the [generate-defaults](src/main/resources/generate-defaults) directory, Once done perform the schema generation process by running springboot application within the pgsql-schema-generator directory using *mvn spring-boot:run*.
+Copy YANG models into the [generate-defaults](src/main/resources/generate-defaults) directory, or use the copyYangFiles script to copy yang files from TEIV resources.
+Once done perform the schema generation process by running springboot application within the pgsql-schema-generator directory using *mvn spring-boot:run*.
 The command will also run the spring boot tests and output the results.

 To run testsuite: